-Franz Hartmann, With The Adepts
+Franz Hartmann, The Correlation of Spiritual Forces

 Franz Hartmann, In The Pronaos of The Temple of Wisdom

 Is set by the unfaltering hands

 Run through the glass, and all the light is gone.